This article was originally posted on January 16, 2020.

 I found the results to be the same (without the screenshot) if I selected Text Only.

-If you want to grab the url that the page title goes to, you can use this XPath selector:
+If you want to grab the urls that the Google Serp page titles go to, you can use this XPath selector:

 You would go to Configuration -> Custom -> Extraction to add these XPath selectors.
 You’ll see a window pop up.
 Type in the title of what you want each type of data being scraped to be.
 I used SEO Title and URL.
 Here’s a screenshot of where you would add the XPath selectors.